 - Issues related to MTHFR function such as RBC folate, Homocysteine and Methylmalonic acid.
 These will tell us your folate, B6 and B12 levels.

 - Cortisol.
 Testing your cortisol levels will tell us how well your adrenals are functioning.
 Whether cortisol is too low or too high, it can cause fatigue.
 When cortisol is low in the morning and/or throughout the day, it is known as adrenal fatigue or burnout.

 - SNPs.
 A simple genetic test will help us understand other mutations (SNPs) that may be playing a role in your fatigue.

 - Adrenaline (norepinephrine and epinephrine).
-This will give us more information about the state of your adrenal glands
+This will give us more information about the state of your adrenal glands and methylation.